 Lunch at Quan An Ngon

 It would be midday by the time you finish, just in time to take a cab ride to Quan An Ngon for lunch.
 The venue takes you on a quick culinary tour of Vietnam.
 While it’s possible to order from the menu, there are stalls that allow you to have a peek at various dishes before you order.

 From Quan an Ngon, it’s around a 10 minute walk to the Temple of Literature.
 The spread of Confucianism in Vietnam is perhaps never more apparent than here.
 During imperial times, only the most gifted scholars were able to study here and the venue offers a good peek of life in the imperial era.
+The sprawling complex is filled with courtyards, pavilions and ponds and showcases the extent of Chinese influence in Vietnam.
 Opening hours: 8:00 to 17:00, daily / Admission: 30,000 dong (adult)

-Where to Stay in Hanoi: I’ve been to Hanoi twice and my favorite place to stay is the Movenpick Hotel Hanoi which has some of the cutest rooms I’ve seen!
+Where to Stay in Hanoi: I’ve been to Hanoi twice and a hotel I can personally recommend is the La Sinfonia del Rey Hotel which conveniently overlooks Hoan Kiem Lake!
+Rooms are incredibly sleek and I found the clouds painted on the room’s ceilings to be quite relaxing.
+For a slightly cheaper option, you can check out La Mejor Hotel located in the Old Quarter.
 Alternatively, you can use this aggregator HERE to compare for the best prices for hotels in Hanoi with just one look.